zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 - 1a.
 ForgetfulNUS detects less than 2 fields for the flashcard.

     - 1a1.
-ForgetfulNUS requests the User to input phrase and meaning for the flashcard.
+ForgetfulNUS requests the User to input a German phrase and an English translation for the flashcard.
     - 1a2.
 User enters a new flashcard or terminates the process.

     Steps 1a1-1a2 are repeated until the user input is correct or the user terminates the process.